background image

 What does it cost?

-I charge £55 or an individual introductory session, £60 for a couples session (concessions negotiable).
-Thereafter sessions costs are individuals £65, couples £70, discretionary rates available.
+I charge £55 for an individual introductory session, (concessions negotiable).
+Thereafter sessions costs for individual work is £65, discretionary rates available.

 Is there homework?